long20p/Lean/readme.md

 Seamlessly develop locally in your favorite development environment, with full autocomplete and debugging support to quickly and easily identify problems with your strategy.
 Please see the [CLI Home](https://www.lean.io/cli) for more information.

+## Random live data feed for paper trading

+If you want to exercise your live/paper trading workflows without wiring a brokerage, Lean now includes a configurable data queue handler that emits random ticks for any subscribed symbol.

+1. In `Launcher/config.json`, set the global `"environment"` value to `"live-paper-random"`.
+This environment reuses the paper brokerage stack but routes market data through `QuantConnect.Lean.Engine.DataFeeds.Queues.RandomDataQueueHandler`.
+2. Adjust the optional `random-data-*` knobs near the top of `config.json` to shape the stream (for example `random-data-initial-price`, `random-data-price-step`, `random-data-interval-ms`, and spread/volume bounds).
+3. Run your algorithm normally (for example via `dotnet run --project Launcher` or the provided VS Code tasks).
+Any `AddEquity`, `AddCrypto`, etc. calls will start receiving pseudo-random trade/quote ticks at the cadence you configured.

+The handler produces a bounded random walk per symbol, emits trades plus quotes (respecting each security type's default tick types), and keeps exchange timestamps aligned using the market-hours database so portfolio logic behaves like a real feed.

+Need a ready-to-run sample?
+Use `Algorithm.CSharp/CustomAlgo/RandomFeedLiveInsightsAlgorithm.cs`.
+It subscribes to a configurable manual universe, applies a fast/slow SMA crossover on the random ticks, and only emits insights so you can validate live result pipelines without sending orders.

+## Tiingo live data feed for paper trading

+Lean includes a data queue handler that fetches real-time price data from Tiingo's IEX API.
+This allows you to use standard `AddEquity()` calls while Tiingo provides the actual market data feed.

+1. In `Launcher/config.json`, set the global `"environment"` value to `"live-paper-tiingo"`.
+This environment uses the paper brokerage with Tiingo as the data source via `QuantConnect.Lean.Engine.DataFeeds.Queues.TiingoDataQueueHandler`.
+2. Ensure your Tiingo API token is configured in the `"tiingo-auth-token"` setting.
+3. Adjust optional Tiingo settings like `"tiingo-feed-interval-ms"` (default 5000ms) to control how frequently data is fetched from the API.
+4. Run your algorithm normally with standard equity subscriptions (`AddEquity("SPY", Resolution.Minute)`).
+The handler will fetch real-time IEX data from Tiingo and emit trade/quote ticks.

+The handler respects market hours, provides both trade and quote ticks, and handles multiple symbols efficiently by batching API calls.
+It's ideal for testing live trading strategies with real market data without connecting to a live brokerage.

+For a ready-to-run sample, use `Algorithm.CSharp/CustomAlgo/TiingoEquityFeedAlgorithm.cs`.
+It uses standard `AddEquity()` calls, applies EMA crossover signals, and logs both bar and tick data received from Tiingo's IEX feed.

 ## Issues and Feature Requests ##

 Please submit bugs and feature requests as an issue to the [Lean Repository][5].
 Before submitting an issue, please read the instructions to ensure it is not duplicated.